Street Light Pole Foundation Depth: Quick Rules + Examples (6m–12m)

 • Trying to prevent rejection due to missing assumptions (wind, EPA, soil, mounting type).

 Important: This is practical early-stage guidance.
 Final foundation must follow local code + wind data + soil/geotechnical conditions + structural calculations.
+This article is not a replacement for a licensed structural engineer’s final design.

 Quick Depth Rules by Pole Height (6m / 8m / 10m / 12m)